Framework

 import { createMemoryHistory } from '@tanstack/react-router'

-import { StartServer } from '@tanstack/start'
+import { StartServer } from '@tanstack/start/server'

 import { createRouter } from './router'